 As summer fades and early autumn arrives, sunflowers are at their prime, and there’s no better way to usher in the changing seasons than by creating a wild, textural arrangement filled with the best the garden has to offer.

-These gorgeous focals combine beautifully with amaranth, millet, and other grains and grasses, as well as rudbeckias (see my post on Grasses, Grains, and Pods).
-Be sure to mix some dark-flowered varieties to set off this predominantly green-and-yellow palette.
+These gorgeous focals combine beautifully with amaranth, millet, and other grains and grasses, as well as rudbeckias (see my post on Grasses, Grains, & Pods).
+Be sure to mix in some dark-flowered varieties to set off this predominantly green-and-yellow palette.

 The glowing golden semi-double petals of ‘Greenburst’ (pictured above, right) surround a fluffy green center, making for the most beautiful and cheerful display.
 This extremely productive branching variety is a customer favorite and a must-grow.
 Flowering just 2 months from seeding, this cutie can be succession-sown from early spring through midsummer for flowers from early summer through late autumn.
 We grow loads of this variety every year.

 ‘ProCut Red’ (pictured above, left) is a stunning new dark addition.
-Flowers are a deep, rich rusty-red, one of the best dark colors on the market.
-Dark chocolatey centers gradually give way to ruby-ringed petals that fade to a lighter tip.
+Flowers are a deep, rich rusty red, one of the best dark colors on the market.
+Dark chocolaty centers gradually give way to ruby-ringed petals that fade to a lighter tip.
 This reliable single-stemmed variety is pollenless and bred for commercial cut flower production.

-One of the fastest flowering varieties, ‘Ruby Eclipse’ (pictured above, right) is an attractive branching sunflower that’s as productive as it is beautiful.
-Blooms are a mix of bicolor flowers in shades of cream, dusty rose, and ruby-red.
-Super easy to grow, with one planting producing for 3 weeks.
+One of the fastest-flowering varieties, ‘Ruby Eclipse’ (pictured above, right) is an attractive branching sunflower that’s as productive as it is beautiful.
+Blooms are a mix of bicolor flowers in shades of cream, dusty rose, and ruby red.
+This variety is super easy to grow, and one planting can produce flowers for 3 to 4 weeks.
 Side branches are the perfect size for bouquets.

 The sunflowers featured above are all more standard, commercially available varieties, and while they make excellent cut flowers, there are a few other standouts worth considering.